crowdgames/trrbt/README.md

 ## Node Behaviors

-**sequence**: Executes children in order (regardless of their success or failure); if any child fails, returns failure, otherwise returns success.
+**sequence**: Executes children in order (regardless of their success or failure); if any child succeeds, returns success, otherwise returns failure.

-**fail**: Returns failure.

 **none**: Executes children in order, until any child succeeds; if any child succeeds, returns failure, otherwise returns success.

 **random-try**: Executes children in random order until one succeeds; if any child succeeds, returns success, otherwise returns failure.

-**loop-until-all**: Repeatedly executes children in order, until all children fail; if any child succeeds, returns success, otherwise returns failure.
+**loop-until-all**: Repeatedly executes children in order, until all children fail on one loop; if any child succeeds, returns success, otherwise returns failure.

 **loop-times**: Repeatedly executes children in order a fixed number of times; if any child succeeds, returns success, otherwise returns failure.